 Your company could also take it one step further than that and partner with community organizations in order to engage in public health advocacy.
 Using your platform to do things like combat hunger in the state, take a stand against food insecurity and health disparities, and promote a healthy lifestyle can boost your community and your company’s reputation.

 Ready to incorporate HEAL into your workplace?
-Contact us today [LINK TO CONTACT PAGE] and we can help outline your next steps and provide you with resources to get started.
+Contact us today and we can help outline your next steps and provide you with resources to get started.

 School meals are an essential part of every student’s day.
 Research by Tufts University shows that for many kids, the meals they eat at school are the most nutritionally balanced meals they get all day.
 Why is this so important now that COVID-19 lockdowns are over and people are back to their somewhat normal routines?